-Marcel Proust was a passionate tea taker.
-He could be said to owe at least 4,215 pages (the entirety of The Remembrance of Things Past) to the memory of a cup of Lime Blossom tea his aunt gave him to dunk that madeleine at the beginning of his famous trilogy.
+Marcel Proust was a passionate tea-taker.
+He could be said to owe at least 4,215 pages because the entirety of The Remembrance of Things Past) to the memory of a cup of Linden (aka Lime Blossom) tea his aunt gave him to dunk that madeleine into at the beginning of his famous trilogy.

 “You can never get a cup of tea large enough or a book long enough to suit me.” — C.S.
 Lewis

-Speaking of books, great minds and tea, here’s 10 tremendous books for you or the tea-head in your life.
+Speaking of books, great minds, and tea, here are 10 tremendous books for you or the tea-head in your life.